PalaniSockalingam/cloud-cap-samples-java/README.md

 This project contains a pre-configured configuration file `values.yaml`, you just need to do the following changes in this file:

 - `<your-container-registry>` - full-qualified hostname of your container registry
+- `<your-release-name>` - unique name that is also mentioned in the deployment command
 - `domain`- full-qualified domain name used to access applications in your Kyma cluster

 #### AppRouter configuration